cqc-alec/qpr/qpr.md

 #### Ports

-It is possible to represent an FD-graph as a portgraph, provided we are willing to accept the multiplication of the output ports of D-nodes.
-Specifically, if a D-node has $n$ possible successor C-nodes, with signatures $S_i$ ( $0 \leq i < n$ ), then the outgoing ports of the D-node are the disjoint union
+It is possible to represent an E-graph as a portgraph that allows multiple wires into a single input port, provided we are willing to accept the multiplication of the output ports of branching nodes, with the interpretation that not all need be activated on execution.
-$\bigcup_{0 \leq i < n} S_i$.

 It's debatable whether this is a hack or a useful application of the portgraph idea.
 To make it work with the computational model described above, it is